 Team Roofstock recently returned from the National Association of Real Estate Editors (NAREE) Spring Conference, an annual gathering of journalists and writers covering the residential and commercial real estate sectors.

 The conference featured three days of expert-led educational sessions about the biggest trends impacting the sector.
-Browse some of our favorite soundbites for a quick glimpse at this year's top issues.
+Browse some of our favorite soundbites for a quick glimpse at this year's top real estate topics and issues.

 - Annual state of the nation housing report